hodyroff/scs-training/Virtualization/Ceph-Intro.md

 * For high availability `size=3`, `min_size=2` is typically used
     - Each object is written to three OSDs.
     - Data integrity can be ensured as long as two OSDs are accessible (`in` and `up`).
-* 3x replication is that standard Ceph strategy
+* 3x replication is the standard Ceph storage strategy
     - It is very robust
     - High performance reads
     - Easy scrubbing